Psvensso/ui-test-assignment/README.md

 ## Architectural overview

+### Changes from original design

+The app has one distinct difference from the initial design.

+The initial design showed a "Search" auto-complete selector above the data table.
+But rendering a autocomplete selector on top of a full table showing the same data is just confusing and provide low value.
+Form items above a data list are much more expected to actually filter that data.

+However - the "Search/Quick open" component is a good idea and has instead been added to the header component with the same functionality as the "Search" in the design sketches showed.
+And the "Search" has been implemented as a filter for the data table/list.

 ### Target audience

 This product was created for an internal audience, not public web / customers.
 The core functionality are: